 Cuba Hurricane Recovery

-As Cubans recover from Hurricane Irma, which hit the North Central part of the island in early September, we’ve heard many accounts of both the damage and the recovery process from locals within Cuba.
+As Cubans recover from Hurricane Irma, which hit the North Central part of the island in early September, there have been many accounts of both the damage and the recovery process from locals within Cuba.
 Here’s an update on the recovery.
-We will continue to update this as time progresses.
+Updates will continue as time progresses.

 By the way, Americans can still travel to Cuba despite recent changes to Cuba travel policy.
 A legal trip is just a matter of making sure you know what's changed and how it affects your plans.
 ViaHero has you covered with the latest updates on Cuba travel policies in these recent articles: